Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 --------

 1. Error Polices.
+2. Kafka connect query language.
-2. Write modes.
+3. Write modes.
-3. Topic to table mappings.
+4. Topic to table mappings.
-4. Field Selection.
+5. Field Selection.
-5. Auto create tables.
+6. Auto create tables.
-6. Auto evolve tables.
+7. Auto evolve tables.

 Error Polices
 ~~~~~~~~~~~~~

 The sink has three error policies that determine how failed writes to the target database are handled.
+The error policies
+affect the behaviour of the schema evolution characteristics of the sink.
+See the schema evolution section for more
+information.

 **Throw**.